@@@@@@@@@@@@@@@@@@@@@@ @@ under construction

 of the sentence in Mode I, and therefore it is called post-clause-leaders.
 However, CLs are put first of the

-sentence in Mode II, and it is called pre-clause-leaders.
-The pre-clause-leader is the same as Conjunctions
+sentence in Mode II and Mode III, and it is called pre-clause-leaders.
+The pre-clause-leader is the same as

-in English.
-CLs does not include 'and' and 'or', which are categolized into Composers in NOXILO.
+Conjunctions in English.
+CLs do not include 'and' and 'or', which are categolized into Composers in NOXILO.

 Clause Leaders